-NRS 202.257 is the Nevada gun law prohibiting carrying or handling firearms while drunk or high or with a blood alcohol concentration of at least 0.08%.
-A Nevada misdemeanor, possessing guns while under the influence of alcohol or drugs carries up to six months in jail and/or up to $1,000 in fines.
+NRS 202.257 is the Nevada statute that prohibits you from carrying or handling firearms while under the influence of drugs or alcohol or with a blood alcohol concentration of 0.08% or higher.
+This offense is a misdemeanor punishable by up to six months in jail and/or up to $1,000 in fines.

 Suspects can be forced to take a blood test following their arrest and may have to forfeit their gun if they endangered others.

 (a) Has a concentration of alcohol of 0.08 or more in his or her blood or breath; or